Annapurna Base Camp Trek

 Visa Duration and Fees

-Nepal offers three main Tourist Visa durations:
+Nepal offers three main tourist visa durations:

 • 15-day visa: USD 30, suitable for short visits or stopovers.